Research-Based

 acne

-Acne is an incredibly common skin condition in America, and although it does not pose a risk to your health, it can be very uncomfortable and even result in scarring.
+Acne is an extremely common skin condition in America.
+While it doesn’t pose health risks, it can be quite uncomfortable and may result in scarring.

 Can Probiotics Help with Acne?